Camden's local list

 - celebrates the rich variety of features that give Camden its unique qualities

 How can I get involved?

-- comment on proposed new supporting guidance (PDF 27KB) on non-designated heritage assets (including those identified on the draft Local List)
+- download: supporting guidance (PDF 27KB) on non-designated heritage assets (including those identified on the draft Local List)

 What happens next?

-Following the consultation we will consider responses received and produce a final version of the Local List and accompanying amendments to CPG1: Design.
-The amendments to CPG1 will then be submitted to Cabinet for adoption before a final version of the amendments to CPG1 and the finalised Local List are published in early 2014.
+All responses are now being reviewed before a final version of the Local List and accompanying amendments to CPG1: Design are produced.
+The amendments to CPG1 will then be submitted to Cabinet for adoption before a final version of the amendments to CPG1 and the finalised Local List are published in Summer 2014.